DrJonYearsley/OPRAM/julia/README.md

-OPRAM_visualise.jl  | Create some visualisations of the model (Model visualisation is better done in R with OPRAM_visualisations.R) visualise_GDD_results.jl | Create maps of Ireland showing key model outputs (can also display averages across years) map_plot.jl  | Another program to plot maps of the results compare_to_R.jl | Compare output from Julia to the output from the model in R compare_meteo.jl| Compare two years of meteo data (both ROI and NI gridded data) matrix_model.jl | Create a metric model that iterates the model and viualises the long-term distribution of emergence dates calculate_daylength.jl   |  Calculate day length from latitude and day of year
+OPRAM_visualise.jl  | Create some visualisations of the model (Model visualisation is better done in R with OPRAM_visualisations.R) visualise_GDD_results.jl | Create maps of Ireland showing key model outputs (can also display averages across years) map_plot.jl  | Another program to plot maps of the results matrix_model.jl | Create a metric model that iterates the model and viualises the long-term distribution of emergence dates calculate_daylength.jl   |  Calculate day length from latitude and day of year